BlueBrain/BluePyEfe/README.md

 Installation
 ============

-To install BluePyEfe run in the cloned directory:
+To install BluePyEfe, cloned the directory, enter it, and run:

 ```bash
 pip install -e .